 Odondo is all about flexibly matching customer needs.
 We’ll provide you with agents whose experience, background and demographics match those of your customers to ensure you can access the advantages of outsourcing customer service.

 We’re here to take away the pressure of running an in-house customer service function so you can focus on the most important thing — your business.
-If you want to find out more about our approach, pricing or anything else, you can contact our team for a quote today.
+If you want to find out more about our approach, outsourced call center pricing or are issuing a call center rfp soon, you can contact our team for a quote today.

 Bobby spent 11 years as an Investment Banker before going on to co-found his own e-commerce start-up, where Customer Service was one of the core functions that fell under his remit.